Skip to Main Content

 People who have just been released from correctional facilities count on libraries to support them with immediate needs, such as a library card, computer access, and bus schedules.
 Long term support with housing, careers, healthcare, and reconnec

-Reentry Programs for People Who Have Experienced Incarceration
+Library Resources for Patrons Who Have Experienced Incarceration

 New Mexico Peer Support Organizations